 In the Retirement Outcomes Review we will consider and research how consumers can be encouraged to shop around for products like drawdown, and what steps are necessary to encourage informed decisions.

-Since the introduction of the pension reforms, consumers have had access to the Government’s Pension Wise service.
+Since the introduction of the pension reforms, consumers have had access to the Government’s Pension Wise service (now a government service from MoneyHelper).
 The Government now regularly publishes statistics on the usage of the service.

 The Pension Wise service is delivered by ‘designated guidance providers’ (DGPs).
 The FCA is responsible for monitoring how well DGPs meet the standards we set for them, and we make recommendations to the DGPs and the Government, where appropriate.

 We will continue to review the appropriateness of our standards and recommendations policy, and we will be amending and adding to these standards to take account of the forthcoming secondary annuities market.
 Consumers—and contingent beneficiaries—considering selling their annuity will have access to guidance from Pension Wise when that market begins in April 2017.